7 Best Bad Credit Loans: How to Get Personal Loans With Bad Credit

 If you have a bad credit history, it is very likely that your first application will get rejected.
-However, don’t give up right away and try to get a personal interview with the lender that denied you.
+However, don’t give up right away.
+Instead, try to get a personal interview with the lender that denied you.

 Other important documents include tax returns, a list of assets (house, car, etc.), your job history, and bank statements.
 The best thing is to bring as many documents as possible that can help your “credit” case.

-At the interview, you will be asked several questions about yourself and your past so be prepared to lay everything out! if they have nothing to worry about, they will most likely give you the loan.
+At the interview, you will be asked several questions about yourself and your past so be prepared to lay everything out! if you don’t give them anything to worry about, they will most likely give you the loan.

-Although one of these options might work for you, it does not take away from the fact that you should probably consider improving your credit history in the US.
-There are various ways you can build up your credit, and plenty of opportunities you can take advantage of.
+Although getting a bad credit loan might work for you, it does not take away from the fact that you should probably consider improving your credit history in the U.S. There are various ways you can build up your credit, and plenty of opportunities you can take advantage of.

-First, it is important to know of the three major consumer crediting reporting agencies in the United States that keep track of all the information on your credit report.
-When building up credit, certain factors have to be taken into account in order to reach a high score.
+First, it is important to know that there are three major consumer credit reporting agencies in the United States that keep track of all the information on your credit report.
+When building up credit, certain factors have to be taken into account in order to reach a higher score.

-A brief overview of what you should know is included below:
+Here is a brief overview of what you should know when attempting to build up your credit:

 Keep your credit balance low.

-Even if you have a high credit card limit, don’t spend the maximum amount of the card’s limit – keep it at approximately 30% of the total card’s limit.
-This way you are not teetering on the edge the card’s limit with nowhere to turn in case of an emergency.
+Even if you have a high credit card limit, don’t spend the maximum amount of the card’s limit–keep it lower than approximately 30% of the total card’s limit.
+This way you are not teetering on the edge of the card’s limit with nowhere to turn in case of an emergency.

 If you max out your credit limit, unsuspected circumstances may push you over the limit in a time of need.
 Saving credit is the same concept as saving money.
-If you have money acting as a cushion for a rainy day, then you will not find yourself in dangerous financial territory when you need it.
+If you have money acting as a cushion for a rainy day, then you will not find yourself in a rocky financial situation when you need funds.

 The same principle applies to credit: if you utilize your credit to the limit, a rainy day may push you into the territory that negatively impacts your FICO score.

-Payment history is very important when calculating your score.
-Make sure to pay on time each month and to not miss any payments, because that will indicate how reliable you are to a lender.
+Payment history is very important when calculating your credit score.
+Make sure to pay on time each month and to not miss any payments because that will indicate how reliable you are to a lender.

-If you begin missing payments, interest and penalties are tacked on to your payments, so you step into quicksand by falling behind on your payments.
+If you begin missing payments, interest and penalties are tacked onto your payments, so you step into quicksand by not paying your debts in a timely fashion.
 Paying on time is a show of good faith to a lender, and it also allows you to manageably pay off installment loans on a fixed schedule.
 Your FICO score is partly determined by how reliably you meet these installment deadlines, and a lender can tell by your credit score if you have a good track record in this regard.

-Diversity, or variation, is the key to a high credit score.
+Diversity, or variation, is one of the keys to a high credit score.
 Having pre-existing loans, credit cards, and mortgages is very important to show banks that you can handle different financial loans at the same time.
 Having this variation shows that you can reliably manage different aspects of the financial system and that you can handle and balance different forms of debt effectively.

 If you show that you are capable of handling credit in multiple areas, a lender is more apt to provide you with an additional form of credit.
 In the same way that versatility shows how effective someone is, when it comes to your credit score, managing the requirements and debt obligations of multiple credit formats will increase your standing and boost your credit score.

-The full stretch of time will allow for margin for error, while also showing that you can handle long-term loans.
+The full stretch of time will allow for a margin of error, while also showing that you can handle long-term loans.